 Salary Range: Stipend: $400 per week

-- Location: South Central Los Angeles Regional Center
+Location: South Central Los Angeles Regional Center (Los Angeles and South Gate Offices)

 - Case Management: Assist with client Individual Program Plans (IPP), attend meetings, and coordinate services.